stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-(We discuss the purpose of the standard validation layer below).
+We discuss the purpose of the standard validation layer below.

 ### Required Extensions